From Trope to Table

 Mistaken identity usually starts with someone else’s certainty about the misattribution.
 A guard says you are the wanted person on the poster.
 A clerk insists the account is yours.
 A witness points and does not waver.
 Your name moves through systems faster than you do.

-The trope works when the label is sticky and correction is expensive, and when it draws a character into a world beyond the one they formerly knew.
+The trope works when the label is sticky, correction is expensive, and the misidentification draws a character into a world they did not know.

 Brazil uses bureaucratic error to highlight procedural violence.
 The institutions that should correct the record defend the process and deny responsibility.
-Buttle becomes Tuttle, and as a result, a series of events is set in motion.
+Buttle becomes Tuttle, and a cascade follows.

-Lucky Number Slevin runs a criminal variant, with a twist at the end: rival networks insist on their mistake and charge the protagonist for correcting it.
-In both cases, the trope forces motion by pulling a character into a world already moving without their consent.
+Lucky Number Slevin runs a criminal variant with a twist at the end: rival networks insist on their mistake and charge the protagonist for correcting it.
+In both films, the trope forces motion by pulling a character into a world already moving without their consent.

 Myth and folklore carry parallel forms.
 Changeling stories make identity a social fault line and open the door to a world beyond the merely human.
 A stranger tests hospitality and status through misrecognition; consequences arrive later, once roles are revealed and reputations have already shifted.

-At the table, quality depends on the difficulty of correcting the record.
+At the table, quality depends on how difficult it is to correct the record.
 If identity can be repaired in one honest conversation, there is no arc.
-Let the wrong label trigger a change in the world that cannot be reversed with a single explanation: a faction is mobilized, an ally burned by association (or burned alive), or the wrong party is now dead, or simply dead-set on their assumptions.
+Let the wrong label trigger a change in the world that cannot be reversed with a single explanation: a faction mobilizes, an ally is burned by association (or burned alive), the wrong party is dead — or simply dead-set on their assumptions.

-Correction should require a trade-off so players decide whether to ride the false role, risk public correction, or split operations across parallel identities and accept the fractures it creates.
+Correction should require a tradeoff, so players decide whether to ride the false role, risk public correction, or split operations across parallel identities and accept the fractures that come with it.

 3) Heirloom With History as Campaign Anchor

 The heirloom trope begins with an object that has social gravity.
-It is small in physical scale and large in consequence.
+Small in physical scale, large in consequence.
 Possession reshapes trust.
 It routes choices and becomes a proxy for a larger power, a larger claim, a larger shame.

 The One Ring is a master class in how an object can function narratively.
-It doesn’t sit in inventory as gear, and it's not a simple macguffin.
+It doesn’t sit in inventory as gear, and it isn’t a simple macguffin.
 It draws claimants, corrodes judgment, and forces travel to stay meaningful because concealment is never total and exposure is never neutral.

-The ring also serves as the only material presence for the antagonist within the entire story: we never see Sauron face to face.
-The ring serves as a proxy for his will, and for his presence.
-(Within the books even the “eye of Sauron” is more of a figurative device than a literal giant eye atop a tower.)
+The ring also serves as the only material presence for the antagonist in the entire story: we never see Sauron face to face.
+The ring is a proxy for his will and his presence.
+Within the books even the “eye of Sauron” is more figurative device than literal giant eye atop a tower.

 Traditional mythic parallels are unsurprisingly similar, given the folkloric roots of that trilogy.
 Excalibur binds legitimacy to identity.
 Nibelung and Andvaranaut treasure cycles tie wealth to betrayal and recursive vengeance.
-Pandora’s box isn’t exactly an heirloom but it does serve well as model of a threshold act: once opened, the world’s conditions change and cannot be reset.
+Pandora’s box isn’t an heirloom, but it works as a model of a threshold act: once opened, the world’s conditions change and cannot be reset.

 4) Summons as Social Trap

-The summons trope works well when the invitation itself is the weapon, although there are of course other variations, such as the summons as a device to make different societal worlds collide.
+The summons trope works when the invitation itself is the weapon.
+There are other variations — the summons as a device that collides different social worlds, for instance — but the weaponized-invitation form is the sharpest.
 A ruler demands presence.
 A guild calls you to account.
 A court schedules you as witness or defendant.
 A temple orders you to appear for judgment.

 Refusal has cost, compliance has cost, delay has cost.
 The room becomes the dungeon and protocol becomes the constraint.